orcfax/docs/docs/project-catalyst/wallis-koch--2024--a-comparative-analysis-consensus.md

 ## Abstract

-This paper provides a brief comparison of various consensus protocols which were assessed against an initial understanding of consensus requirements and identified validator roles for the decentralized validator network, EchoNet.
-The purpose being for Orcfax to ascertain whether an existing consensus protocol, as a drop in solution for Orcfax, adequately meets its needs for: high throughput, low latency, fault tolerance, and scalability in a multi-validator environment.
+This paper provides a brief comparison of various consensus protocols which were assessed against an initial understanding of consensus requirements and purpose being for Orcfax to ascertain whether an existing consensus protocol, as a drop in solution for Orcfax, adequately meets its needs for: high throughput, low latency, fault tolerance, and scalability in a multi-validator environment.
 Based on the analysis of each consensus protocol and the initial _Must Have_ requirements identified by Orcfax, none of the reviewed consensus protocols fully meets the needs of EchoNet.
 However, the most interesting line for